-Ph.D.
+Ed.D.
 Degree

-The Ph.D. was designed to prepare graduates for scholarship, research, and/or teaching at a university or college level.
-Students must complete the entire ELDP course of study, pass the comprehensive exam, and successfully defend their dissertation in front of the dissertation committee as well as attend two research-focused conferences at their own expense.
+The Ed.D. degree was designed to prepare educational administration practitioners.
+ELA offers all 63 credit hours of coursework required for the Ed.D. degree.
+Students must complete the entire ELDP course of study, pass the comprehensive exam, and successfully defend their dissertation in front of the dissertation committee.
+Students must also attend two research focused conferences at their own expense.
+Course requirements are outlined in the Schedule of Course Offerings.
 More information about the dissertation and the research conferences is provided in an upcoming section of this handbook.
-In addition to the course requirements outlined in the Schedule of Course Offerings (page 13), to earn a Ph.D. in the ELDP program students must fulfill two additional requirements: 15 hours of cognate work and a journal article.